John Banner: After Hogan's Heroes

 After Hogan's Heroes was cancelled in 1971, Banner starred as the inept gangster Uncle Latzi in a short-lived television situation comedy, The Chicago Teddy Bears.
 His last acting appearance was in the March 17, 1972, episode of The Partridge Family.
 He then retired to France with his Paris-born second wife.

 Death

-Banner died on January 28, 1973 – his 63rd birthday – following an abdominal hemorrhage.
+Banner died on January 28, 1973 – his 63rd birthday – following a burst abdominal aortic aneurysm hemorrhage.
 At the time of his death, he was visiting friends in Vienna.